cs3org/OCM-API/README.md

 In both cases, when the share is a folder and the receiver accesses a resource within the share, it SHOULD append its relative path to that URL.

 Additionally, if `protocol.<protocolname>.permissions` include `mfa-enforced`, the receiving host MUST ensure that the user accessing the resource has been authenticated with MFA.

+#### Multi Factor Authentication
+If an OCM provider exposes the capability `/mfa-capable`, it indicates that it will try and comply with a MFA requirement set as a permission on a share.
+If the sharer OCM provider trusts the receiver OCM provider, the sharer MAY set the permission `mfa-enforced` on a share, which SHOULD be honored.
+A compliant OCM provider that signals that it is MFA-capable MUST not allow access to a resource protected with the `mfa-enforced` permission, if the consumer has not provided a second factor to establish their identity with greater confidence.

+Since there is no way to guarantee that the sharee OCM provider will actually enforce the MFA requirement, it is up to the sharer OCM provider to establish a trust with the OCM sharee provider such that it is reasonable to assume that the sharee OCM provider will honor the MFA requirement.
+This establishment of trust will inevitably be implementation dependent, and can be done for example using a pre approved allow list of trusted OCM providers.
+The procedure of establishing trust is out of scope for this specification: a mechanism similar to the [ScienceMesh](https://sciencemesh.io) integration for the [Invite](#invite) capability may be envisaged.

 ### Share Deletion
 A `"SHARE_ACCEPTED"` notification followed by a `"SHARE_UNSHARED"` notification is